zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 **Q: Is it possible to extend the duration of the sandbox?**

-**A:** The MLOps Platform Sandbox has an 8-hour limit.
+**A:** The MLOps Platform Sandbox has a 4-hour limit.
 You can [create your own sandbox using ZenML stack recipes](https://docs.zenml.io/advanced-guide/practical-mlops/stack-recipes) or integrate ZenML into your existing infrastructure for similar functionality.
 If you'd like us to host the MLOps Platform Sandbox for you for longer, [fill out this form](https://zenml.io/extend-sandbox).

 **Q: Why use ZenML with MLflow, Kubeflow and Minio?**